 Protection of Your Home's Structure

 Moisture is one of the biggest threats to a building.
 Trapped moisture leads to wood rot.
 It causes metal fittings to rust.
 It degrades insulation, making it less effective.
-It is the primary cause of mold and mildew growth.
+It is the primary cause of mould and mildew growth.

 By effectively managing moisture levels, ventilation protects the physical structure of your home.
 It prevents costly damage.
 It helps maintain the value of your property over the long term.